wwarthen/FAT/ReadMe.txt

    is no drive character specified, the current CP/M filesystem and current CP/M drive is assumed.
 For example:

-   2:README.TXT refers to FAT file README.TXT on disk unit #2 C:README.TXT refers to CP/M file README.TXT on CP/M drive C
+   "2:README.TXT" refers to FAT file README.TXT on disk unit #2 "C:README.TXT" refers to CP/M file README.TXT on CP/M drive C
-   README.TXT refers to CP/M file README.TXT on current CP/M drive
+   "README.TXT" refers to CP/M file README.TXT on current CP/M drive

- - Application is generally oblivious to system files.
+ - Files with SYS, HIDDEN, or R/O only attributes are not given any special treatment.
+Such files are found and processed like any other file.
+However, any attempt to write to a read-only file will fail and the application will abort.

  - It is not currently possible to reference CP/M user areas other than the current user.
 To copy files to alternate user areas, you must switch to the desired user number first or use an additional step to copy the file to the desired user area.

+ - Accessing FAT filesystems on a floppy requires the use of RomWBW HBIOS v2.9.1-pre.13 or greater.

+ - Files written are not verified.

+ - Wildcard matching in FAT filesystems is a bit unusual as implemented by FatFS.
+See FatFS documentation.

 BUILD NOTES:
  - Application is based on FatFS.
 FatFS source is included.